 Para athletics, also known as track and field, is the largest competition at the Paralympic Games.
-Events are available for physical disabilities – both wheelchair and standing - and athletes with visual impairments.
-Contested events are held in track racing, throwing and there is also a marathon and pentathlon.
+Events are available for physical Impairments – both seated and standing - athletes with visual impairments, as well as those who are intellectually impaired.
+Contested events are held in track racing, throwing as well as marathon

 - Road event: Marathon